-York is surrounded by the remains of its Roman city walls, with just over two miles still standing along with some of the original gateways, which are known as bars.
+York is surrounded by the remains of its Roman city walls, with just over two miles of them still standing along with some of the original gateways, which are known as bars.
 Walking around them is a great way to get your bearings and discover tucked-away buildings and gardens.
 Head to the north for great views of the Minster and Treasurer’s House.

-The ruins were uncovered during renovations in the 1930s and you can pop down to see the caldarium (hot room) and learn more about the days when York was known as Eboracum (£3.50 adults, £2 children or free with a York Pass).
-Then have an early dinner at Rustique, a French bistro with two locations in York which serves traditional dishes like confit de canard, moules marinières and crème brûlée.
+The ruins were uncovered when the pub was renovated in the 1930s and you can go down to see the Roman caldarium (hot room) and learn more about the days when York was known as Eboracum (entry costs £3.50 adults, £2 children or is free with a York Pass).
+Then have an early dinner at Rustique, a French bistro with branches in Castelgate and Lendal which serves traditional dishes like confit de canard, moules marinières and crème brûlée.

 There’s lots of excellent chocolate trivia (did you know Terry’s originally made a chocolate lemon and a chocolate apple as well as a chocolate orange?) and the chance to try your hand at creating a chocolate lolly.
-Don’t miss the hot chocolate at the museum café afterwards, whether you’re more the dark chocolate and chilli or white chocolate with whipped cream and marshmallows type.
+Don’t miss the hot chocolate at the museum café afterwards, whether you’re more dark chocolate and chilli or white chocolate with marshmallows.

-Work off your sugar coma with a walk down to the River Ouse for a boat trip from King’s Staith Landing or Lendal Bridge (daily at 12pm and 1.30pm with extra sailings in summer, £10 adults, free for children or with a York Pass).
-The 45-minute trip takes you up and down the river with lots of facts about the city’s history.
-Or if you want to explore the river on your own, then in the summer the same company hires out mini red motorboats which seat up to eight (available April–October, costing £25–£40 per hour).
+Work off your sugar coma with a walk down to the River Ouse for a boat trip from King’s Staith Landing or Lendal Bridge (daily at 12pm and 1.30pm with extra sailings in summer, £10 adults and £5.50 for children).
+A 45-minute trip takes you up and down the river with lots of facts about the city’s history.
+Or if you want to explore the river on your own, you can hire mini red motorboats in summer which seat up to eight (£30–£35 per hour, available April–October).

 Then finish your weekend with an afternoon tea.
 Betty’s Café might be York’s most famous tea spot (with the queues to match), but for a truly classy afternoon tea experience visit the Countess of York.
 In its previous lives this train carriage transported cider in Hereford and was part of the luxurious Orient Express Northern Belle.
-Now it takes you back to 19th century teatime with a selection of sandwiches, tarts and cakes served on bone china with white linen and silver cutlery (tea served at 2pm and 4pm, £23 per person).
+Now it takes you back to 19th century teatime with a selection of sandwiches, tarts and cakes served on bone china with white linen and silver cutlery (tea served at 12pm, 2pm and 4pm, £25.50 per person).